juxor/afaq/markdown/secI6.md

 classical economists, Hardin's argument was a pure thought experiment with absolutely no empirical evidence to support it.
 He suggested a scenario in which commonly owned pasture was open to all local herdsmen to feed their cattle on.
-Completing this assumption with the standard ones of neo-classical economics, with Hardin arguing that each herdsman would try to keep as many cattle as possible on the commons to maximise their income.
-This would result in overgrazing and environmental destruction as the cost of each feeding addition animals is shouldered by all who use the commons while the benefits accrue to the individual herdsman.
+Hardin complemented this assumption with the standard ones of neo- classical economics, arguing that each herdsman would try to keep as many cattle as possible on the commons to maximise their income.
+This would result in overgrazing and environmental destruction as the cost of each feeding additional animals is shouldered by all who use the commons while the benefits accrue to the individual herdsman.
 However, what is individually rational becomes collectively irrational when each herdsman, acting in isolation, does the same thing.
 The net result of the individual's actions is the ending of